BuddytheRat/my-pomodoro/readme.md

 - 5 minute break period for each pomodoro session.
 (5 minute warning sound.)
 - Tracks daily and total pomodoros and break time.
 - Saves time sheet to file.
+- See start and end times for each pomodoro.

 Planned Features:
-- Pomodoro object.
-- See start and end times for each pomodoro.
 - See stats for the day/week/month/etc.
 - GUI?